makerscraft/launch-kit/pitch/README.md

 ## Pain

-Many talented people are frustrated because :
+Many talented people are frustrated because:

 - They have business ideas and want to build their startup
 - They dream of a more interested & creative career finding a job in the tech industry (developer, product manager, growth hacker..)